Dependency tree

 - Find and remove unused measures and columns — the workflow that turns Dependency tree insights into a smaller model

-- End-to-end lineage (source → report) — tenant-wide lineage, one level up from the per-model Dependency tree
+- End-to-end data lineage in Power BI — tenant-wide lineage, one level up from the per-model Dependency tree

 - Best-practice analysis (reports + models) — other cleanup signals beyond unused / used